nmcl/scratch/world/README.md

 Trying to recreate the "world simulator" from around 1990, which was originally written in C++.
-Unlikely to be an exact replica as going from notes/memory and not old code.
+Unlikely to be an exact replica as going from notes and memory, i.e., no old code for reminders.